Open Hearts, Open Minds, Open Doors

 When someone we love dies, Christians mark their life and death with appropriate ending rituals.
 A service of Christian worship is suitable for funerals and memorial services.
 The services of Death and Resurrection are part of the larger ministry of the Church at the time of death.

 Q: Who do I call first?

 A: The pastors should be notified immediately when a death has occurred with those related to our congregation.
 Prayers and other acts of worship are helpful even before there is the planning of funerals or other services.
 Call the church office at 703-671-8557 to reach the pastors during business hours.
 After hours the message will direct you to an alternate phone number.
-You may also email Pastor Greg or Dave Downer.
+You may also email Pastor Mary Beth or Assoc.
+Pastor Devon Earle.

 Q: How do I handle all the details of planning a service?

 A: Members of the parish are well served to contact their pastors before they make arrangements through funeral homes, cemeteries, florists and others who play a role in the service.

 Q: Is it possible for a person who is not a member to have a service in the church?

 A: Yes.
 Fairlington United Methodist Church is here to help people in the community during times of celebration, dying and death.

 Q: Is it appropriate to have an anniversary memorial during a birthday or anniversary?

 A: Yes.
 Recurring memorial acts and services are occasions both of healing and of celebration.
 The pastors have resources to help you plan and mark these occasions.